“Strike gold at this riverside French villa hotel - just a speedboat ride from the dazzle of Saigon”

 - Guest Lounge

 Spread across 3 floors, the 23 spacious rooms are linked by stairs but no lift.
 All are different, but you can expect muted colours, gliding curtains and beautiful dark-wood floors.
+Local artwork and monochrome prints of Vietnam life give a sense of place.
 Mattresses are exceptionally comfortable, pillows plump and bed linen crisp.

 Starting at the top, luxurious suites are elegant with four-poster beds and river views.
 For a real treat, the Villa Suite and Sanctuary Suite have private balconies.
 Even more decadent, the Imperial Suite has 2.

-Of the double rooms, we’d plump for the Sanctuary River Room, as those watery views look worth it.
+Of the double rooms, the Sanctuary River Room was beautiful and had the best river views.
 The single Writer’s Rooms are compact but practical for solo travellers.
+We stayed in Villa Room, which we felt was a good size and had lovely views of the pool.
 If you prefer high ceilings and rooms filled with light, request a top-floor room.

 Bathrooms, although dimly lit, are the best of traditional-modern.
 All have top toiletries and showers; the suites have oversized tubs as well.